tmaiello/herptest/README.md

 - `peng-gui`, a graphical interface built on top of the other command-line tools in this package.
 - `csv-upload`, a CLI tool to automatically push a well formatted CSV of student grades and comments to a specified assignment.
 - `peng-canvas`, a CLI tool to automatically push a test suite results summary CSV to a Canvas assignment.
 Also has the ability to pull submissions from a selected assignment.
+- `moss`, a CLI tool to run Stanford Moss similarity checking on student submissions

 ## PengTest Toolbox (`pengtest.toolbox`)